qgis/QGIS-Documentation/source/docs/user_manual/introduction/getting_started.rst

    #.
 Select :guilabel:`Single labels` in the drop-down menu to enable labeling.
    #.
 From the :guilabel:`Label with` list, choose the ``NAMES`` field.
    #.
 Press :guilabel:`Apply`.
 Names will now load over the boundaries.
 #.
-You can improve readability of the labels, adding a white buffer around them:
+You can improve readability of the labels by adding a white buffer around them:

    #.
 Click the :guilabel:`Buffer` tab in the list on the left
    #.
 Check |checkbox| :guilabel:`Draw text buffer`